Franklalalala/AutoSteper/doc/AutoSteper.md

 The `error_handling` feature is assigned to optimizers.
 For description convenience, details of them are presented in this section.
 Note that, the `error` mentioned here denotes an unexpected optimization task result, which is different from the `failed` notation.

-There are 3 modes in total.
+There are 4 modes in total.
 Specifically:

 - `Report`: simply report the wrong information and end out.
 - `Complete`: recursively submit jobs in small batches to minimize the wrong jobs, then end out.
 Note that, the dpdispatcher submits jobs in a batch style.
 When there is one job ends unexpectedly, there would be no retrieval from the remote for the whole batch.
 The `Complete` mode will submit recursively with small batches until the abnormal ones are left.
 - `Tough`: designed for `random` mode in case the whole batch of randomly generated isomers are unphysical.
+The old batch will be discarded and a new batch will be generated.
+- `Ignore`: designed for `random` mode in case there are abnormally terminated jobs.
+There will be warnings while the simulation proceeds.

 ## Optimizer